 |Country:||United States of America (USA)|

-Spicy with strong notes of tropical fruit (mango, passion fruit), citrus, and pine.
+Zappa hops have spicy aromas with intense notes of tropical fruit (mango, passion fruit), citrus, and pine.
 Additional descriptors include savory, mint, and Fruity Pebbles.
 This hop is unlike any other on the market today.

 These are the common ranges that we've seen with Zappa hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.